-- The District and Facilities Director will procure adequate supplies including posters, signage, soap, paper towels, trash receptacles. - Evening custodial staff will be responsible for checking and re-stocking any low or empty supplies. - Teachers or staff will notify the department or program office as soon as possible, if they run out of any supplies during the school day.
-The office staff and program supervisors will work with District Custodial and Facilities Staff to acquire needed supplies. - Teacher, classroom staff, or school nurse will teach the following to students on the first day of school and reinforce weekly or more often as needed: - proper handwashing on the first day of school and reinforce weekly or more often if needed - how to cough and sneeze into their elbows, or to cover with a tissue and dispose of it in the trash. - District will provide signs to remind students of handwashing stations. - Students and teachers must have scheduled handwashing with soap and water every 2-3 hours. - Teachers will provide students with their own labeled storage.
+- The District and Facilities Director will procure adequate supplies including posters, signage, soap, paper towels, trash receptacles and hand sanitizer with at least 60% alcohol for use by staff and students. - Evening custodial staff will be responsible for checking and re-stocking any low or empty supplies. - Teachers or staff will notify the department or program office as soon as possible, if they run out of any supplies during the school day.
+The office staff and program supervisors will work with District Custodial and Facilities Staff to acquire needed supplies. - Teacher, classroom staff, or school nurse will teach the following to students on the first day of school and reinforce weekly or more often as needed: - Proper handwashing on the first day of school and reinforce weekly or more often if needed: - How to cough and sneeze into their elbows, or to cover with a tissue and dispose of it in the trash. - District will provide signs to remind students of handwashing stations. - Students and teachers must have scheduled handwashing with soap and water every 2-3 hours. - Teachers will provide students with their own labeled storage.
 Cubbies or containers will be purchased by WISD if needed. - WISD will limit the use of classroom materials to small groups and will disinfect any shared materials between use. - WISD will provide handwashing and/or hand sanitizing stations to all classrooms and/or throughout buildings.